octocat/git-consortium/product-backlog.md

   * a link to register
 * As a trainer, when I create an Other Course or Event, I am charged a listing fee for that activity.
   * Note: We'll need this to tie into credit card processing.
+* As a site administrator, I can create an Other Course (?) or Event that is not charged a listing fee.
+This is so that the Git Consortium doesn't charge itself for Git Summits that it puts on.
+* As a site administrator, I can set the listing fee per Other Course or Event.
 * As a trainer, I can update one of my existing courses or events.
 * As a trainer, I can delete one of my courses or events.
 * As a trainer, I can copy one of my courses or events so that I can create a new one.
 When copying it I am asked for the date(s) of the new course or event.
+* As a site admin, I can delete any course or event.
+* As a site editor, I can update any course or event.
 * As a trainer, admin, or editor, I can turn a course into an event or an event into a course (in case it was entered in the wrong category).
   * Note: making something a Certification Course will probably require selecting the name of the course from the pre-approved list.
+* As a site visitor, I have an advanced search option that lets me fill in a form of search criteria
+  * country
+  * state
+  * trainer name
+  * date range
+  * word in description
 * As a site visitor, when I'm viewing a course I can click on the trainer's name and be taken to the trainer's profile.
+* As a site visitor, I can subscribe to an RSS feed of upcoming courses and events.

 ### FAQs